 Tables 2 and 3 show descriptive statistics regarding the loans in the sample.
 The first row of table 2 shows that, in a majority of cases, the working capital limit that the bank makes available to the firm does not change from year to year: in 1999, the limit was not updated even in nominal terms for 65% of the loans.
-This is not because the limit is set so high that it is essentially non-binding: row 2 shows that in the six years in the sample, 63% to 80% of the accounts reached or exceeded the credit limit at least once in the year: this means that the borrower had drawn more from the limit in the course of a quarter than was available in the credit limit.
+This is not because the limit is set so high that it is essentially non-binding: row 2 shows that in the six years in the sample, 57% to 81% of the accounts reached or exceeded the credit limit at least once in the year.
+This means that the borrower effectively overdrawn from their account.

 This lack of growth in the credit limit granted by the bank is particularly striking given that the Indian economy registered nominal growth rates of over 12% per year.
-This would suggest that the demand for bank credit should have increased from year to year over the period, unless the firms have increasing access to another source of finance.
-There is no evidence that they were using any other formal source of credit.
-On average 98% of the formal sectors working capital loans (other than trade credit) provided to firms in our sample come from this one bank and, in any case, the same kind of inertia shows up in the data on loans from all banks to the firm.
-Indeed, sales increased from year to year for most firms (row 2), as did the maximum authorized lending (a function of projected sales based on the bank's official lending policies, which the loan officer dutifully records on the file).
-Yet there was no corresponding change in lending from the bank.
-In fact the change in the credit limit that was actually sanctioned systematically fell short of what the bank itself determined to be the firm's needs (which is also reported in the file).
-On average, the granted limit was 89% of the recommended limit.
+There is no evidence that firms were using any other formal source of credit.
+On average 98% of what is reported as working capital borrowing from formal sources (this excludes trade credit) by the firms in our sample come from this one bank and, in any case, the same kind of inertia shows up if we look at loans from all banks.
+Sales, on the other hand, increased from year to year for most firms (row 2),